 BRIEFING NOTE SUMMARY

-- An international flight to Cairns is a $200 million per annum export business.
+- An international flight to Cairns is an estimated $200 million per annum export business.

 - There is unmet demand for at least four new daily flights, worth $800 million per annum in economic benefit.

 - A new route has start-up costs of around US$30 million.